If you have a sibling/parent in full-time further or higher education at the same time as you, SUSI refers to them as a ‘Relevant Person’.

-The income limits may be increased where a ‘Relevant Person’ in the household is attending a full-time course of study of at least one year’s duration in Ireland or the EU leading to a major award at Levels 5 to 10 of the National Framework of Qualifications.
+The income limits may be increased where a ‘Relevant Person’ is attending a full-time course of study of at least one year’s duration in Ireland or the EU leading to a major award at Levels 5 to 10 of the National Framework of Qualifications.
 This may improve the rate of maintenance grant an applicant is eligible for.

 A ‘Relevant Person’ may be:

 What do I need to do?

 If you have already been awarded a grant, but there is a ‘Relevant Person’ in your household in full-time further or higher education at the same time as you, you can send SUSI evidence that the relevant person is registered and attending college for the 19/20 academic year.